Gilbert Livingston Wilson

-Gilbert Livingston Wilson (1868 - 1930) was an American ethnographer and a Presbyterian minister.
+Gilbert Livingston Wilson (October 1868 - June 8, 1930) was an American ethnographer and a Presbyterian minister.
 He and his brother recorded the lives of three Hidatsa family members; Buffalo Bird Woman, her brother Henry Wolf Chief, and her son Edward Goodbird.
 Wilson's extensive and detailed writings remain an important source of information for historians and anthropologists, as well as the Hidatsa people.

-Life and work
+Early life and education

-Gilbert Wilson was born in Springfield, Ohio, in 1868.
+Gilbert Livingston Wilson was born in Springfield, Ohio, in 1868.
 He earned a bachelor's degree from Princeton Theological Seminary in 1899 after graduating from Wittenberg College, and was ordained a Presbyterian minister in Moorhead, Minnesota.
 He then returned to Wittenberg and earned a master's degree.
 In 1902, he became a pastor in Mandan, North Dakota.
 Wilson was excited to live near Native Americans, as he enjoyed studying Indian life and folklore, and aspired to write sympathetic children's books which accurately depicted Indian life and customs.

-Wilson married Ada Myers of Springfield in 1909 and had one child, who died suddenly in early adulthood.
-Later in life, Wilson was both a pastor in Stillwater, Minnesota, as well as a professor of anthropology at Macalester College in Saint Paul, where he also served as pastor.
+Career

 Wilson's career as an ethnographer began when he visited the Sioux at Standing Rock Reservation in 1905.
 Two books came out of this early work; The Iktomi Myth (1906) and Indian Hero Tales (1907).
 The next year, Gilbert and his brother Frederick visited the elderly Hidatsa woman, Buffalo Bird Woman, at Fort Berthold Indian Reservation in North Dakota.
 This began in earnest Wilson's careful documentation of Hidatsa life.
 In following years, he included other family members of Buffalo Bird Woman in his scholarship, most prominently her brother Henry Wolf Chief and her son Edward Goodbird.
 Wilson was also adopted into the Prairie Chicken Clan as a son to Buffalo Bird Woman and a brother to Edward in 1909.

 Among the many published works (some posthumously) that came out of this relationship, were the ethnographic works Agriculture of the Hidatsa: An Indian Interpretation (1917), The Horse and Dog in Hidatsa Culture (1924), Hidatsa Eagle Trapping (1929), The Hidatsa Earthlodge (1934) and the children's books Myths of the Red Children (1907) and Indian Hero Tales (1916).
-He also published Buffalo-Bird-Woman's and Goodbird's autobiography in Waheene: an Indian Girl’s Story, Told by Herself and Goodbird, the Indian.
+He also published Buffalo-Bird-Woman's and Goodbird's autobiography in Waheene: an Indian Girl's Story, Told by Herself and Goodbird, the Indian.